What is a residency?

 All residents develop their clinical skills and knowledge via case management throughout the programme.
 Initially working under close supervision, residents progress to working independently within a supportive environment by the end of the programme.

 Undertaking clinical research and publishing in peer-reviewed journals is an integral part of residency training.
-Research is prioritised and supported across Linnaeus and is overseen by our Head of Clinical Research and Excellence.
+Research is prioritised and supported across Linnaeus and is overseen by our Clinical Research and Excellence Director of Clinical Research and Excellence.

 Assessment and specialist exams